 Here are just a few use cases:

-- A content marketing calendar
+- A marketing master editorial calendar

 - Keeping track of sales meetings with leads and close dates